webaverse/docs/docs/user-guides/1-metachromium-overview.md

 ### Running

-1. Install Metachromium through [Steam](https://store.steampowered.com/app/685110/Metachromium/).
-If you need an early-access key, get one [here](https://metachromium.com/).
+1. Install Metachromium through <a href="https://store.steampowered.com/app/685110/Metachromium/" target="_blank" rel="noopener noreferrer">Steam</a>.
+If you need an early-access key, get one <a href="https://metachromium.com/" target="_blank" rel="noopener noreferrer">here</a>.
 2. Run your SteamVR application.
 3. Run Metachromium and choose an app you would like to overlay.
 4. Enjoy!